mohamadhassan2/download-github-security-vulnerabilities-/README.md

 How to run:
 -Execute python mycode.py
 -You may encounter git API rate limitation.
 To fix that try authenticating first.
 This can be done by populating the Git_USER_ID and GIT_PASSWORD in the code.
+A more secure way would be to read those values using environmenal variables.

 -You can also try creating a git token, add to a file and use the CLI to authenticate from the cli (gh auth login --with-token < git_token.txt).